Skip to Content

 Ground Turkey Stuffed Peppers

-These ground turkey stuffed peppers are a fabulous way to get a good helping of vegetables in your diet in a tasty way
+These ground turkey stuffed peppers are a fabulous way to get a good helping of vegetables in your diet in a tasty way.
+They are gluten-free, Paleo, and Whole30 compliant.

 Prep Time 5 minutes